 There is usually a lesson we can take from our experiences.
 Traumatic experiences are usually one off experiences that never happen again, although that doesn’t always stop us worrying that it will happen again.

-I believe that once we begin to understand more about our experience and we can rationale our fear, we will begin to look at our fears differently.
-It is only at that point, we may think about bringing about change.
+Once we begin to understand more about our experience and we can rationale our fear, we will begin to look at our fears differently.
+It is only at that point that we may think about bringing about change.